probabilistic-numerics/probnum/docs/source/probnum/literature.md

----
-title: Literature
+# Literature
-layout: default
----

-<h1>Literature</h1> This page collects literature on all areas of probabilistic
-numerics, sorted by problem type.
+This page collects literature on all areas of probabilistic numerics, sorted by problem type.
 If you would like your publication to be featured in this list, please do not hesitate to contact us.
 The fastest way to get your documents onto the site is to clone our